-Essentially, debates like the Kalam cosmological argument or the watchmaker analogy, typically place emphasis on claims that play on intuition.
-For example, since Christianity arrived in Europe people started crediting God for anything good that happened in their lives and the Devil was the cause of the bad.
-Modern religious minded folk are doing the same to this day!
-The evangualist philosopher, William Lane Craig, stressed that it's obvious how everything with a beginning, was, in fact, caused by an almighty Abrahamic god, or likewise, they attribute marvels of nature to intelligent design.
+The evangelist, William Lane Craig, stressed that it's obvious how everything with a beginning, was, in fact, caused by an almighty Abrahamic god, or likewise, they attribute marvels of nature to intelligent design.
 It's never ending: what always follows is that God did it if it is good.
 Even the cosmological assertion that the universe must originate with some kind of non-material, all amazing God who existed before time itself came to be, is realistically, the same religious psychology.
+It ignores all religious atrocities like what they did to poor Joan of Arc

 Here are the simplified key points for cosmological arguments and my responses to them:

-This is often made to look like a no brainer because, again, it appeals to common intuitions.
+This is often made to look like a no brainer because, again, it appeals to common intuition.
 On the contrary, a beginning, be it created or a by-product or an accident can have one, none or many causes.
 When you question causality, not everything that starts has any one definitive cause, because, in reality, we all anecdotally prescribe causes for everything!
 Rarely do we actually uptake a discipline of unbiased study to identify specific, individual causes for everything that happens.
 Causes even evade modern professional disciplines, for example, when experts talk about the start of cancer development, explaining the numerous contributing carcinogenic factors, causes get lost in the mess of multiple possibility.
 It's similar with unstable random biological mutation, because there's rarely no one clear cause when an organism might evolve or devolve.

 2 The universe has a beginning